narner/MyWebsite/content/notes/Video-Tools-and-Interfaces-Perspectives-From-Adobe-Research - Janurary 11, 2021.md

 * Making video translatable to interactive documents

-* CTRL-F for video, so you can find specific things in a video file down to the frame level
+* CTRL-F for video, so you can find specific things in a video file at the frame level

 * Bookmarks for video